Impossibly soft, homemade hamburger buns that can be customized with sesame seeds, poppy seeds, minced onion, or left plain.

 use a bread machine or lowest mixer setting (or knead by hand)

 This recipe works for buns by hand, in standing mixer, or the bread machine and it will give you super soft hamburger buns every time.
 There is also the option to do wheat buns by following the easy substitution method in the recipe below.

 You can easily make soft, homemade hamburger bun dough using no equipment whatsoever, other than a bowl and spoon.
 Combine all the ingredients until a nice, sticky evenly combined dough has been formed.
 Then turn the dough out onto a floured surface and knead by hand for 10 minutes.
 The kneading time is important.
 You don’t want to under knead, because you’ll have tough buns.
-On the other hand, over kneading can overwork things and cause the finished baked product to be dry and dense.
+On the other hand, over kneading can overwork things and cause the finished baked product to be crumbly.
 So keeping an eye on the time is a good idea when kneading by hand.

 in a stand mixer

 Adding all the ingredients to a standing mixer, and letting the dough hook combine everything on the lowest setting is a simple way to get the mixing and the kneading done in one bowl.
 Make sure you scrape the bowl every so often until all of the ingredients are fully combined.
 Because the dough is a little bit more aggressive than the by hand method of kneading, 4-5 minutes is a good time to let the dough hook knead.

 If using the by hand or stand mixer method, transfer the dough to a greased bowl, covered and let double in size.
 This will take anywhere from 1-2 hours.